-We show how AERI stock compares to 2,000+ US-based stocks, and to peers in the Health Technology sector and Pharmaceuticals: Other industry.
+We show how AERI stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Biological Product (except Diagnostic) Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.